- Poor credit history and low cash flow can prevent small businesses from securing loans.

-Business loans can be essential when you're launching a startup or looking for additional funding to expand an existing company.
-The funds are used to secure inventory, purchase equipment, rent operational space, hire employees or cover a host of other expenses.
+Business loans can be essential to launching a startup or expanding an existing company, with funds often used to secure inventory, purchase equipment, rent operational space, hire employees or cover a host of other expenses.
+However, business loans can be difficult for new companies to get.
+Be aware of these eight roadblocks that can keep you from getting approved for a small business loan.

 1. Poor credit history

-Credit reports are one tool lenders use to determine a borrower's credibility.
-If your credit report shows a lack of past diligence in paying back debts, you might be rejected when applying for a loan.
+Credit reports are one of the tools lenders use to determine a borrower's credibility.
+If your credit report shows a lack of past diligence in paying back debts, you might be rejected for a loan.

-Paul Steck, CEO of Spread Bagelry, has worked with hundreds of small business franchisees, many of whom have bad personal credit as a result of illness, divorce or other extenuating circumstances.
+Paul Steck, COO of Spread Bagelry, has worked with hundreds of small business franchisees, many of whom have bad personal credit as a result of illness, divorce or other extenuating circumstances.

-"Sometimes, very good people, for reasons beyond their control, have credit issues," Steck said, "and, unfortunately, that's a real barrier to entry in the world of small business."
+"Sometimes, very good people, for reasons beyond their control, have credit issues, and unfortunately, that's a real barrier to entry in the world of small business," said Steck.

-It is difficult to qualify for a small business loan with a credit score of less than 700.
+It is difficult to qualify for a small business loan with a credit score lower than 700.

 "A score of 720 seems to be the magic number, above which your likelihood increases dramatically and below which it decreases dramatically," said Brian Cairns, founder of ProStrategix Consulting, which provides a host of services to startups and small businesses.

-If your score is under 700, Cairns advises focusing on fixing it if you can.
+If your score is under 700, Cairns recommends you focus on fixing it if you can.
 Begin by checking your personal and business credit scores to ensure they are accurate.
 If you find any errors, correct them before beginning the loan application process.
-You can order a free personal credit report yearly from each of the three credit-reporting companies on AnnualCreditReport.com.
-Credit-reporting agencies Dun & Bradstreet, Equifax and Experian deal only with business credit.
+You can order a free personal credit report yearly from each of the three credit-reporting companies on AnnualCreditReport.com or individually from each credit-reporting agency – TransUnion, Equifax and Experian.
+To check your business credit score, contact Equifax, Experian and Dun & Bradstreet.

 Additionally, you should build a strong personal credit score and drive down any debt prior to applying for a business loan.